 Save

-It is the way we become born again—water and Spirit—and when we’re born again we’re like a newborn child.
-That’s why this dipping in the Jordan River is a prefiguring of water baptism.
+It is the way we become born again—water and Spirit—and when we’re born again, we’re like a newborn child.
+That’s why Naaman’s dipping in the Jordan River is a prefiguring of water baptism.
 That’s why it’s interesting.
-Naaman’s flesh became like that of a newborn baby because it pictures the new birth we receive in water baptism that will come with the New Covenant.
+Naaman’s flesh became like that of a newborn baby, as it symbolizes the new birth we receive through water baptism, which will come with the New Covenant.

 -